microsoft/Auto-Formula/README.md

-# Auto-Formula: Recommend Formulas in Spreadsheets using Contrastive Learning for Table Representations
+# Auto-Formula: Recommend Formulas in Spreadsheets using Contrastive Learning for Table Representations (Benchmark spreadsheet dataset)